The Essential Barbra Streisand: Commercial performance

 The Essential Barbra Streisand entered the Billboard 200 at number 15, its peak position, during the week of February 16, 2002.
 It was the chart's second highest entry of the week, just behind the soundtrack to the 2002 film State Property, which debuted at number 14.
 It spent a total of nine weeks on the Billboard 200.
-On March 15, 2002, it was certified Gold as a multi-disk package by Recording Industry Association of America (RIAA) for physical shipments of 250,000 copies; its certification was then upgraded to Platinum, signifying shipments of 500,000 copies, on October 17, 2003.
+On March 15, 2002, it was certified Gold as a multi-disc package by Recording Industry Association of America (RIAA) for physical shipments of 250,000 copies; its certification was then upgraded to Platinum, signifying shipments of 500,000 copies, on October 17, 2003.
 As of June 22, 2007, The Essential Barbra Streisand has sold 506,000 copies in the United States.
 Elsewhere in North America, it debuted in Canada at number 73 according to the chart published by Nielsen SoundScan.

 In Europe, The Essential Barbra Streisand topped the charts in several countries and has been certified Platinum by the International Federation of the Phonographic Industry for sales upwards of one million.
 According to the Official Charts Company, it topped the charts in both Scotland and the United Kingdom.
 In the latter country, the compilation spent 49 weeks charting and was ranked on the year-end sales charts for both 2002 and 2003 at positions 36 and 192, respectively.
-It was later certified double-platinum by the British Phonographic Industry for shipments of 600,000 copies.
+It was later certified platinum by the British Phonographic Industry for shipments of 300,000 copies.
 In the same continent, The Essential Barbra Streisand (or The Ultimate Collection in some European territories) topped the Irish Albums Chart, and reached the top ten in Belgium, Denmark, Finland, Germany, Greece, the Netherlands, Norway, and Sweden.
 In Oceania, the album peaked in Australia and New Zealand at numbers 5 and 3, respectively.
 Both countries issued the compilation double Platinum and platinum respectively.

 When the album was reissued in 2007 and 2008 in several European countries, it debuted on the album charts in Austria, Italy, and Spain.
 In the first country, it reached the top twenty and peaked at number 11, and in Italy it peaked at number 75.
 In Spain, the album originally peaked at number 14 but reentered in 2013 at number 85.